 John Paul (JP) Bigouette is not only one of Oregon State’s newest graduates, he’s also an epidemiologist who has landed his dream job.

-Fresh from earning his PhD from the CPHHS, he’ll start a highly competitive two-year applied epidemiology fellowship with the Epidemic Intelligence Service (EIS) at the Centers for Disease Control and Prevention (CDC) in Atlanta this summer.
+Fresh from earning his PhD in epidemiology from Oregon State, he’ll start a highly competitive two-year applied epidemiology fellowship with the Epidemic Intelligence Service (EIS) at the Centers for Disease Control and Prevention (CDC) in Atlanta this summer.

 According to the CDC, these 62 fellows are some of the first individuals it deploys to “investigate, identify the cause, rapidly implement control measures, and collect evidence to recommend preventive actions on public health outbreaks.”
 On-the-ground responses have included the ongoing COVID-19 response, Zika virus outbreak, and disaster relief following Hurricane Harvey.

 Each EIS officer is matched to a site and supervisor team to serve as mentors.
 This year, matches were virtual, and JP was matched to the CDC’s Center for Global Health, Global Immunization Division, Polio Eradication Branch, and Strategic Information and Workforce Development Branch in Atlanta.